Student Advisor – Universitas Triatma Mulya Stenden

 Psychological issues are mostly the declining of the motivation and homesickness.
 Others are stress and depression, anxiety, fear and safety issues and the loss of interest.

-It has been the management of STIE Triatma Mulya Stenden’s (STMS) commitment to assist the student through their time in STMS and to ensure the students’ wellbeing, therefore, the management of SUB offers an assistance through a student advisor.
+It has been the management of Universitas Triatma Mulya Stenden’s (STMS) commitment to assist the student through their time in STMS and to ensure the students’ wellbeing, therefore, the management of SUB offers an assistance through a student advisor.

 An advisor, however, is not a counsellor, nor a psychologist thus cannot provide solutions.
 A student advisor’s main tasks are to lend an ear, offer a shoulder to cry on and help find ways to solve the problems or may advise students to go to the right practitioners if needed.

-Thus, if students experience any of the issues above, or even if they need to unload the burdening issues in their mind, STIE Triatma Mulya Stenden offers support and professional guidance to the students in full confidentiality.
+Thus, if students experience any of the issues above, or even if they need to unload the burdening issues in their mind, Universitas Triatma Mulya Stenden offers support and professional guidance to the students in full confidentiality.

 Dr Dra Erna Z Wiles, M.Hum